List of by-elections to the 9th Ukrainian Verkhovna Rada: Planned by-elections

 Due to the Russian invasion of Ukraine and the subsequent imposition of martial law, holding elections during it is prohibited by Constitution in Ukraine.
-Despite losing those mandates for different reasons, Central Electoral Commission couldn't call those elections due to the martial law, however, they would've been held, have the martial law had been lifted before the fifth and last year of the Verkhovna Rada current convocation mandate.
+Despite losing those mandates for different reasons, Central Electoral Commission couldn't call those elections due to the martial law, however, they would've been held, if the martial law had been lifted before the fifth and last year of the Verkhovna Rada current convocation mandate.
 A total of 10 by-elections have been planned since 24 February 2022 of the 9th Ukrainian Verkhovna Rada.